maddie480/ExtendedVariantMode/ExtendedVariantMode/README-Mappers.txt

     - Name: ExtendedVariantMode
       Version: 0.1.0

+Since the following list is pretty massive, you can Ctrl+F and type the variant you want to use to find out how to use it!

 To enable a variant in a map, you can place an "Extended Variant Trigger" in Ahorn.
 These have 3 options:
 - Variant: pick the variant you want to change
 - New Value: pick the value you want to set the variant to.
 Those are the internal values used by the mod, and thus, can have kinda convoluted logic:
-	- Gravity, FallSpeed, JumpHeight, SpeedX, DashSpeed, Friction, HyperdashSpeed, ExplodeLaunchSpeed, WallBouncingSpeed, DashLength, SwimmingSpeed, HiccupStrength, GameSpeed, RisingLavaSpeed, SuperdashSteeringSpeed, ScreenShakeIntensity, ZoomLevel, BoostMultiplier: the value is the multiplier * 10 (for example, "12" will set the option to 1.2x).
+	- Gravity, FallSpeed, JumpHeight, SpeedX (Horizontal Speed), DashSpeed, Friction, HyperdashSpeed, ExplodeLaunchSpeed, WallBouncingSpeed, DashLength, SwimmingSpeed, HiccupStrength, GameSpeed, RisingLavaSpeed, SuperdashSteeringSpeed, ScreenShakeIntensity, ZoomLevel, BoostMultiplier: the value is the multiplier * 10 (for example, "12" will set the option to 1.2x).
 		- The only exception is Friction (ground friction) and AirFriction, where 0 is actually 0.05x and -1 is 0x.
 	- Stamina: the value is the max stamina / 10 (for example, "20" will set max stamina to 200, the default value being 110).